o0oke/o0oke.github.com/post/Evel_Share_Instruction.md

 In addition to the previous section, here are some contact references:

 * This page, I setup a messager which can got the message from web.
-* U.S number +1 5708800119
+* Google Voice number +1 5708800119
-* I have one weibo, just 'Evel' but I haven't used it for a long time since we using Wechat. :(
+* I have one weibo, just called 'Evel' but I haven't used it for a long time since we using Wechat. :(